 Glossary of Flowers: R

-Resurrection Flower In the religion and mythology of almost every ancient country n the world, a garden is portrayed as the place of divine habitation.
-In the classical mythologies, such a heavenly abode exited atop the mount Olympus, unreachable by the fruny mortal.
-Again, in the Biblical version of the formation of this world, the […]
+Resurrection Flower In the religion and mythology of almost every ancient country in the world, a garden is portrayed as the place of divine habitation.
+In the classical mythologies, such a heavenly abode existed atop of mount Olympus, unreachable by mortals.
+Again, in the Biblical version of the formation of this world, the first parents […]

 Glossary of Flowers: P